MASTER OF ARTS (MA) IN

 - Samples of journalistic work, such as published news stories (optional)

-Did you know earning a master’s degree in journalism can create opportunities and develop skills that can make you stand out in a changing media environment?
-Through the online MA in Journalism, you can earn your degree from a name you trust with minimal job disruption.
-But what else might you gain?
+Did you know earning a master’s degree in Journalism & Media Studies can create opportunities and develop skills that can make you stand out in the changing media landscape?
+Through the online MA in Journalism & Media Studies, you can earn your degree from a name you trust with minimal job disruption.
+But what else could you gain?

 Dr. Wilson Lowrey, a professor in UA’s Department of Journalism and Creative Media, gave us more insight into the benefits of this program.

-What makes UA’s master’s degree program in journalism unique?
+What makes UA’s master’s degree program in Journalism & Media Studies unique?

-UA’s journalism program offers a range of courses that most other colleges have only talked about.
+UA’s Journalism & Media Studies program offers a range of courses that most other colleges have only talked about.
 The department includes award-winning journalists and researchers, and thanks to a recent merger with the Telecommunications and Film departments, the faculty now include experts in producing and researching print, digital and broadcast news; multimedia and film documentaries; media management, law and history; and media criticism.

 “We offer one of the most impressive, diverse and forward-thinking faculties in the nation, and we are unusually well positioned for ‘what’s next’ in a dynamic, unpredictable and exciting field,” Dr. Lowrey said.